 The first thing to understand is that the word, "laser" is actually an acronym for “Light Amplification by the Stimulated Emission of Radiation”.
 This means that "laser" refers to a process more than a thing, but most of us now use the term ubiquitously to refer to the device that generates the laser beam, or the beam itself.
 This might be splitting hairs, but when it comes to understanding LIGO's laser, it's an important distinction.

 The heart of LIGO is its 200 Watt laser beam.
-But you might be surprised to know that the beam doesn't start out at 200 W. It actually takes four steps to amplify its power and refine its wavelength to a level of precision never before seen in a laser of this kind.
+But the beam doesn't start out at 200 W. It actually takes four steps to amplify its power and refine its wavelength to a level of precision never before seen in a laser of this kind.

 The very first glimmer of light that ultimately becomes LIGO's powerful laser emerges from a laser diode, which uses electricity to generate an 808 nanometer (nm) near-infrared beam of about 4 Watts.
 This is the same kind of device that a typical laser pointer uses.
-While 4 W doesn't seem like a lot, the laser in the average laser pointer shines at less than 5 milliwatts (that's 5 one-thousanths of a Watt).
-So LIGO's 4 Watt beam is 800 times more powerful than that laser pointer you use to entertain your pet!
+While 4 W doesn't seem like a lot, the laser in the average laser pointer shines at less than 5 milliwatts.
+So LIGO's 4 Watt beam is 800 times more powerful than that laser pointer you use to entertain your cat!

 The second step in boosting LIGO's laser up to 200 W occurs when the 4 W beam enters a device called a Non-Planar Ring Oscillator (NPRO).
 The NPRO consists of a remarkably small boat-shaped crystal about the size of a pinky fingernail!
-The 4 W beam bounces around inside this crystal and stimulates the emission (the S and E in LASER) of a 2 W beam with a wavelength of 1064 nm (in the invisible infrared part of the spectrum).
+The 4 W beam bounces around inside this crystal and stimulates the emission of a 2 W beam with a wavelength of 1064 nm (in the invisible infrared part of the spectrum).

 Step three in LIGO's laser amplification occurs when the now 2 W beam enters another amplifying device that boosts the 1064 nm beam from 2 to 35 W. Getting from 35 W to 200 W requires a different kind of device, however.
 So the 35 W beam is sent through a device called a High Powered Oscillator (HPO), which performs further amplification and refinement, and generates the 200 W beam of pristine "lased" light.
 This is the beam that ultimately enters LIGO's interferometer.